 PAIR 3 - TRANSITION

 As for some other images in the Tarot, the original roots of this image can probably be found in religious art.
-In the figure here at the right a detail of a fresco painted in 1410 by Giovanni da Modena.
+In the figure here at the right, a detail of a fresco painted in 1410 by Giovanni da Modena.
 The fresco is depicting Hell.
 On many other contemporary pieces of art, people in Hell are often shown hanging, by their feed or by their neck.
 Here we see two damned Souls, hanged naked upside down, tied by one leg and both hands tied behind their back.
-The figure, from who we see his front-side, has his left leg crossed behind the right one, in the same way as the Hanged man on the Visconti Sforza deck.
+The figure, from whom we see his front-side, has his left leg crossed behind the right one, in the same way as the hanged man on the Visconti Sforza deck.
 The fresco was exposed in public in the San Petronio Cathedral of Bologna, so the image was certainly known by the early Trionfi painters.

-The bow and arrows are not a usual symbol as an instrument of Death, but it is used in the Bible to indicate one of instruments of Death and Justice used by God (Psalms 7):
+The bow and arrows are not a usual symbol as an instrument of Death, but it is used in the Bible to indicate one of the instruments of Death and Justice used by God (Psalms 7):

 11. God judgeth the righteous, and God is angry with the wicked every day.